-- 2 Includes natural gas estimates and/or extrapolations for some information not yet available.
-These figures include lignite used for MVM boiler (FY21 and FY22); plan in place to install a new high pressure boiler at MVM, scheduled to be commissioned in FY24. - 3 Includes electricity estimates and/or extrapolations for some information not yet available. - 4 Due to the nature of Scope 3 emissions occurring outside of areas under our direct control, this represents a conservative estimate of our Scope 3 emissions.
+- 3 Includes electricity estimates and/or extrapolations for some information not yet available. - 4 Due to the nature of Scope 3 emissions occurring outside of areas - 4 Dide to the hatche of Scope's emissions occurring outside of areas under our direct control, this represents a conservative estimate of our Scope 3 emissions.
 Key emissions sources include: on-farm emissions, energy consumed within third party processing and warehouse facilities, fuel consumed in freight logistics and business travel, as well as emissions associated with waste, recycling and water consumption.
 Where required, estimations have been made where data was not able to be directly sourced or where data was not yet released.
 This includes assumptions and extrapolations from available data.
 Moving forward, we will endeavour to source as much actual data as possible to improve data quality. - 5 Includes our own fresh milk processing facility and corporate operations. - 6 Calculated using actuals and industry estimations based on milk unit sales for all farms in Australia, NZ, the US and the UK, excluding Synlait for which emissions are estimated based on our proportion of total output. - 7 GHG emissions have been restated to incorporate new available data from our partners.
 (For FY21 and FY20).
 For FY21 the GHG emissions have been updated to include MVM which was acquired on 1 July 2021.
 The inclusion of the MVM emissions for FY21 have been included to provide an adequate comparison to FY22.